syncfusion-content/uwp-docs/uwp/Scheduler/user-interactions.md

 # User Interactions in UWP Scheduler (SfSchedule)

 ## Change the default context menu
-When tapping on the schedule or appointment, our built-in context menu will be opened and triggering [ContextMenuOpening](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.ContextMenuOpeningEventArgs.html) event.
+When you tap the schedule or appointment, our built-in context menu will be opened and triggered the [ContextMenuOpening](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.ContextMenuOpeningEventArgs.html) event.
 You can create your own context menu by setting `e.Cancel` to true in the `ContextMenuOpening` event.
 It will avoid to open the default context menu.

 {% highlight c# %}